zslabs/zslabs/src/articles/rethinking-the-wordpress-admin.md

 ---
-title: Rethinking the WordPress Admin
+title: Rethinking the WordPress admin
 date: 2013-03-16
 excerpt: "Thoughts about how to push WordPress to the next level"
 ---